apostrophe-login

 By default, password rules are enforced only when a password is

 being set or reset.
-Setting this option to true
+Setting this option to true will apply

 the rules at login time, so that even an existing password will